nbena/smallben/readme.md

 }
 ```

-Now, this implementation must be registered, to make `gob` encoding work.
-A good place to do it is in the `init()` function.
+Now, this implementation must be registered, to make `gob` encoding works.
+A good place to do it is in the `init()`
+function.

 ```go
 import (